amcc1996/symbeam/README.md

 new_beam.add_transverse_spring(x_coord, k_v)     # k_v in N/m
 new_beam.add_rotational_spring(x_coord, k_theta) # k_theta in Nm/rad
 ```
-Notice that `transverse_spring`referes to linear springs transverse to the beam and `rotational_spring` refers to angular/rotation springs.
+Notice that `transverse_spring`refers to linear springs transverse to the beam and `rotational_spring` refers to angular/rotation springs.
 Currently, only a linear spring model has been implemented, where the force is proportional to the deflection and rotation at point `x_coord` and the coefficients are the sitffness values `k_v` and `k_theta`.

 Here follows an example with different combinations of springs.
 For more examples, new problems were added to the [examples](examples) folder, particularly examples 18 to 21.
 ```python